-- 1.6 The PRSA Disclosure Regulations require that the Illustrative Table of Intermediary Remuneration and Sales Remuneration should state, for each contribution year, the projected contribution payable and the projected remuneration payable to intermediaries or sales employees in the contribution year in question.
-This is to be interpreted as requiring that the actual remuneration provided in the contribution year should be shown in the relevant row of the Illustrative Table of Intermediary Remuneration and Sales Remuneration for each year for which remuneration is illustrated. - 1.7 Where the figures between quinqennial durations in force in the Illustrative Table of Intermediary Remuneration and Sales Remuneration do not change at a steady rate, the values for all the intervening years should be given. - 1.8 The PRSA Disclosure Regulations specify that the cost of payments, benefits and services paid or provided by connected persons of a PRSA provider must be treated as if they were payments, benefits or services paid or provided by the PRSA provider, and that the cost of payments, benefits and services paid or provided to connected persons of an intermediary or sales employee must be treated as if they were payments, benefits or services paid or provided to the intermediary or sales employee.
-"Connected person" is defined in Article

-- 2(2) of the PRSA Disclosure Regulations and is extremely wide in scope, and the Actuary should ensure that he or she is familiar with this definition.
-Throughout this Guidance Note, references to the cost of payments, benefits and services paid or provided by a PRSA provider are deemed to include the cost of payments, benefits and services paid or provided by connected persons of the PRSA provider, and references to the cost of payments, benefits and services paid or provided to an intermediary or sales employee are deemed to include the cost of payments, benefits and services paid or provided to connected persons of the intermediary or sales employee. - 1.9 If the Actuary believes that information in addition to that provided in the Illustrative Table of Intermediary Remuneration and Sales Remuneration is needed to ensure that the provision of remuneration information is fair, clear and not misleading, then the Actuary should advise the PRSA provider as to what additional information should be disclosed.
-For this purpose, the Illustrative Table of Intermediary Remuneration and Sales Remuneration and any explanatory notes attaching thereto should be modified, amended or augmented as necessary. - The PRSA Disclosure Regulations provide that the values given in the 1.10 Illustrative Table of Intermediary Remuneration and Sales Remuneration contained in the Preliminary Disclosure Certificate for a PRSA not being a Standard PRSA to be provided before a client signs a proposal or an application form may be shown on a generic basis.
+- relevant row of the Illustrative Table of Intermediary Remuneration and Sales Remuneration for each year for which remuneration is illustrated. - 1.7 Where the figures between quinquennial durations in force in the Illustrative Table of Intermediary Remuneration and Sales Remuneration do not change at a steady rate, the values for all the intervening years should be given. - The PRSA Disclosure Regulations specify that the cost of payments, benefits 1.8 and services paid or provided by connected persons of a PRSA provider must be treated as if they were payments, benefits or services paid or provided by the PRSA provider, and that the cost of payments, benefits and services paid or provided to connected persons of an intermediary or sales employee must be treated as if they were payments, benefits or services paid or provided to the intermediary or sales employee.
+"Connected person" is defined in Article 2(2) of the PRSA Disclosure Regulations and is extremely wide in scope, and the PRSA Actuary should ensure that he or she is familiar with this definition.
+Throughout this ASP, references to the cost of payments, benefits and services paid or provided by a PRSA provider are deemed to include the cost of payments, benefits and services paid or provided by connected persons of the PRSA provider, and references to the cost of payments, benefits and services paid or provided to an intermediary or sales employee are deemed to include the cost of payments, benefits and services paid or provided to connected persons of the intermediary or sales employee. - 1.9 If the PRSA Actuary believes that information in addition to that provided in the Illustrative Table of Intermediary Remuneration and Sales Remuneration is needed to ensure that the provision of remuneration information is fair, clear and not misleading, then the PRSA Actuary should advise the PRSA provider as to what additional information should be disclosed.
+For this purpose, the Illustrative Table of Intermediary Remuneration and Sales Remuneration and any explanatory notes attaching thereto should be modified, amended or augmented as necessary. - 1.10 The PRSA Disclosure Regulations provide that the values given in the Illustrative Table of Intermediary Remuneration and Sales Remuneration contained in the Preliminary Disclosure Certificate for a PRSA not being a Standard PRSA to be provided before a client signs a proposal or an application form may be shown on a generic basis.
 Where Illustrative Tables of Intermediary Remuneration and Sales Remuneration are prepared on a generic basis, the guiding principle that contributors be provided with illustrations which are fair, clear and not misleading also applies.
 The generic Illustrative Table of Intermediary Remuneration and Sales Remuneration used should be typical in relation to product parameters, such as age, policy term and contribution amount.
 Where more than one remuneration structure applies to the product in question, the highest such remuneration structure should be used in constructing the generic Illustrative Table of Intermediary Remuneration and Sales Remuneration. - 1.11 The Minister for Social and Family Affairs has responsibility in law for the implementation of the PRSA Disclosure Regulations.
-The Actuary should therefore, subject to the request or consent of the PRSA provider, be prepared to explain and justify to the Department of Social and Family Affairs and to the Pensions Board the advice given by the Actuary to the PRSA provider which underlies Preliminary Disclosure Certificates and Statements of Reasonable Projection.
+The PRSA Actuary should therefore, subject to the request or consent of the PRSA provider, be prepared to explain and justify to the Department of Social and Family Affairs and to the Pensions Board the advice given by the PRSA Actuary to the PRSA provider which underlies Preliminary Disclosure Certificates and Statements of Reasonable Projection.

-2 Scope of Guidance Note
+2 Scope of ASP